tahseenbt/Predicting-a-pulsar-star/README.md

 ```
 Next, navigate to the webpage http://127.0.0.1:5000.

+If the app is already active, it should be available at https://predicting-a-pulsar-star.herokuapp.com/

 ## Repository organization

 This repo contains the scripts used to test and train various models, the dataset used for it and the scripts used to have the webapp up and running.